Passports, Visas and Travel Advisories

 When you go abroad, certain countries require you to apply for and obtain immigration and travel documents to travel, study or work in that specific country.

-Students in Education Abroad programs are responsible for ensuring they have the appropriate travel and immigration documents including passports, study permits and visas.
+Students in International Mobility programs are responsible for ensuring they have the appropriate travel and immigration documents including passports, study permits and visas.

 All Education Abroad participants will be required to show proof of a passport that is valid for least six (6) months after the scheduled to return date to Canada.
 Each participant must submit a copy of the photo page, with passport number, expiry date and citizenship.